What We Do

-Pierre also acts as attorney of record in all litigation matters that follow from the Planning and Environmental law department such as High Court review applications by land developers relating to the procurement of developmental rights and environmental authorization.
-Pierre also acts as attorney of record in disputes relating to property rates and taxes in terms of the provisions of the Municipal Property Rates Act.
+Pierre acts as attorney of record in all litigation matters that follow from the Planning and Environmental law department such as High Court review applications by land developers relating to the procurement of developmental rights and environmental authorisation.
+Pierre acts as attorney of record in disputes relating to property rates and taxes in terms of the provisions of the Municipal Property Rates Act.

 Contact person: Paula van den Heever

 This firm has represented Local, Provincial and National Government and have rendered services to many Government Institutions.
 To name but a few, the following: